qutip/qutip/doc/guide/environments/approximations.rst

         **approx_env** : :class:`.ExponentialBosonicEnvironment`
             The approximated environment with multi-exponential correlation
             function.
+         **fit_info** : dictionary
+            A dictionary containing the following information about the fit.

+            "N"
+                The number of terms used to fit the power spectrum.

+            "fit_time"
+                The time the fit of the power spectrum took in seconds.

+            "rmse"
+                Normalized mean squared error obtained in the fit of the power spectrum.
+            "params"
+                The fitted parameters (array of shape  Nx4) for the power spectrum.
+            "summary"
+                A string that summarizes the information about the fit.

 ``"prony"``  | ``"esprit"`` | ``"espira-I"`` | ``"espira-II"`` Prony-Based and ESPIRA